InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/innersource-portal.md

 ![Santander InnerSource Portal](../../assets/img/santander_portal.png "Banco Santander InnerSource Portal")

+* **Airbus** deployed the [SAP portal](https://github.com/SAP/project-portal-for-innersource) with minor modifications to match Airbus graphical identity.
+In addition, the [Python crawler](https://github.com/zkoppert/innersource-crawler) was patched to work with GitHub Enterprise instances.

 ## References

 * The InnerSource Portal pattern has been proven to work extremely well with the associated InnerSource [Gig Marketplace](./gig-marketplace.md) pattern in this context